Individual Dietary Diversity Score (IDDS)

 4) Record food groups in the questionnaire only after all meals were listed in the Recording Meals Form – never record it straightaway as it is very likely that the number of food groups consumed will be under-reported.

-5) When training your data collectors, practice extensively which meals belong to which food group.
+5) When training your data collectors, practice extensively which meals belong to which food group (allocate at least 3 hours full of examples and exercises).
+For example, while pumpkin flesh belongs to Vitamin A Rich Foods, pumpkin leaves belong to Dark Green Leafy Vegetables (see more examples in the FAO Guidelines below).
 If your questionnaire includes examples of different foods per each group, adjust them to the local context.

-8) Well-designed, long-term (3 years or more) projects have a chance to increase the average IDDS by 1 score; for short-term projects, an increased by 0.5 score is a realistic maximum you can achieve.
+7) Well-designed, long-term (3 years or more) projects have a chance to increase the average IDDS by 1 score; for short-term projects, an increase by 0.5 score is a realistic maximum you can achieve.

-10) Ensure that your data is gender and age segregated.
+9) Ensure that your data is gender, age and wealth disaggregated.